-Underwater Cities : A Mode of Survival
+Underwater Cities: A Mode of Survival

 Perhaps the humans’ love for the ocean could be sprouting from the fact that the first living things originated from the hydrothermal vents on the ocean floor.
-Seas have fascinated us, made us go on voyages that brought unity to the world.
+Seas have fascinated us, and made us go on voyages that brought unity to the world.
 So it is not a surprise that we as a species would want to live in the ocean.
-In fact, the continuous depletion of natural resources on land and its exploitation by humans has made living under the sea not just a dream of young kids but also a viable alternative to terraform Mars and live on our own planet but underwater.
+In fact, the continuous depletion of natural resources on land and their exploitation by humans has made living under the sea not just a dream of young kids but also a viable alternative to terraform Mars and live on our own planet but underwater.
 Yes, underwater cities are becoming a viable option for the survival of our species.

-Before we let our imagination fly off the handle, we need to know what are all the practical problems we would face if we decided to construct underwater cities and to live under the oceans!
+Before we let our imagination fly off the handle, we need to know what are all the practical problems we would face if we decided to construct underwater cities and live under the oceans!

 Practical Challenges to Construct Underwater Cities

-Supply of oxygen is one of the major challenges that humans would need to overcome to build underwater cities.
+The supply of oxygen is one of the major challenges that humans would need to overcome to build underwater cities.
 Human beings can live without water or food or even sleep for a few days, but we can’t live without air for even an hour.
 Our lungs fill the blood with oxygen which it takes throughout the body to supply it with oxygen.
 And you can’t get oxygen from water, at least not without physical configuration/limitations.
 The ocean is water, and water contains oxygen, but we just do not have any organ that can extract oxygen from water.

 Fishes have gills for this purpose, but humans would drown if they try to breathe the same way fishes do.
 So how do we deal with this problem if we have collectively decided as species to live in underwater cities?